In September, I set up a new yellowDog studio space. I needed a place to create, play and get dirty. No computer work allowed...

 The original packaging, a stock label from VistaPrint, just didn't give The Toffee Shoppe the shelf presence that they needed to be sold in upscale grocery and specialty stores.
 We started from scratch and created a system to name and code all of the products.
 Tags are color-coded for each flavor and make it easy to restock at a glance.
 We print these labels on-demand, so it's simple to reorder whichever flavor runs out first.

 We really dig seeing the way the colorful tags look lined up on store shelves.
-And The Toffee Shoppe's master chef Patty is always trying new additions, like popcorn and bacon...
-If they aren't in a shop in your area, just order online!
+And The Toffee Shoppe's master chef Patty is always trying new additions, like popcorn and bacon.
+Beware!
+It's a little addictive...

 NavigateCancer Foundation has been a long-standing client for yellowDog.
 We helped to launch their brand back in 2008 and it has been evolving ever since.
 The brand started with mostly printed collateral but we have added email templates and other online tools for partners.
 In addition we've complete a redesign of the website in collaboration with their in-house developer.